illyak/DAQ_CLASS/Pocket_Computers_Compare.md

     - Pros:
         - Popular, been around, plenty of community
         - Runs tethered and cool on USB 2.0, ie, low power consumption, could run on battery
-        - PRU processor can stream data, ie, oscilloscope-like
+        - Real-time PRU co-processor can stream data, ie, oscilloscope-style
         - 100% open source project, both hardware and software
     - Cons:
         - No fatal flaws, slightly more expensive than equivalent RPi